ISC Men's Indoor Soccer League-Session II-January -March 2018

 Why sign up for the ISC Men's Indoor League?

-We offer the most games, the most competitive league structure, and ALL games are played on an indoor turf field, not a gym floor, for players to enjoy soccer at a high level over the winter months.
+We offer the most competitive games, the most competitive league structure, and ALL games are played on an indoor turf field, not a gym floor, for players to enjoy soccer at a high level over the winter months.
 Just as importantly, our director of our club, Jon Cook, is committed to managing and running a league that meets and balances the needs of both the top U16-U18 elite club players and the adult players in Iowa City.
-For over 11 years we have maintained a great balance with high level youth players who fully understand that they are youth players privileged to play in a Men's leaugue and adult players who benefit from playing against players reaching their prime as competitive and elite players.
+For over 13 years we have maintained a great balance with high level youth players who fully understand that they are youth players privileged to play in a Men's leaugue and adult players who benefit from playing against players reaching their prime as competitive and elite players.

 When is the League Offered?